storozhilov/mariadb-enterprise/README.md

 Platform Support
 ----------------
-The following platforms have been tested with Test Kitchen:
+The following platforms have been tested:

 ```
 |----------------+-----+------|